IBM/icp4d-telco-manage-ml-project/README.md

   ![copycred](doc/src/images/copycred.png)

 #### For SingleStoreDB
-* The SingleStore database credentials are uid of admin and password is whatever they used to launch cluster.
+* The SingleStore database credentials are uid of admin and password is whatever you have used to launch cluster.

 ### 3. Create a new project in Cloud Pak for Data